🏈 Bengals NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 The Cincinnati Bengals shook up the draft landscape this week by trading the No. 10 pick to the New York Giants for star defensive tackle Dexter Lawrence, filling their biggest roster hole in one move but leaving them without a first-round selection for the first time since 1989.

-As part of our NFL draft predictions for every team, we break down the Bengals' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Cincinnati will draft with their first pick ahead of the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Bengals' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Cincinnati will draft with their first pick ahead of the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Bengals draft picks 2026